 1 lbs pork sausage

-Arrange the next slice of bacon across the square, folding the turned down strips atop to form the weave.
+Arrange the next slice of bacon across the square, folding the turned-down strips on top to form the weave.

-Repeat these steps until all the bacon is used up, adjusting the length as needed.
+Repeat these steps until all the bacon is used, adjusting the length as needed.

-In a large bowl, combine the ground bacon sausage with the Apple Habanero Bar-B-Que sauce and Head Country Original Seasoning.
+Next, make the BBQ pork filling.
+In a large bowl, combine the ground-bacon sausage with the Apple Habanero Bar-B-Que sauce and Head Country Original Seasoning.
 Mix to combine.

 Press the bbq bacon sausage filling evenly over the bacon weave.

-Starting with one edge, roll the entire BBQ fatty up, making sure the bacon weave comes with it.
+Starting with one edge, roll the entire BBQ fatty up, making sure the bacon weave wraps with it.

 Sprinkle the remaining Head Country Original seasoning over the top.

-Remove from the smoker and allow to cool 5 minutes before slicing and serving with additional bbq sauce for dipping.
+Remove the fatty from the grill or smoker and allow to cool 5 minutes before slicing and serving with additional BBQ sauce for dipping.